vuejs/docs/src/api/application-api.md

 - **Usage:**

-  Mounts a root component of the application instance on the provided DOM element.
+  The `innerHTML` of the provided DOM element will be replaced with the rendered template of the application root component.

 - **Example:**